rickstaa/stable-learning-control/docs/source/utils/loggers.rst

 Using a Logger
 ==============

-:mlc:`Machine Learning Control <>` ships with basic logging tools, implemented in the classes :class:`~machine_learning_control.utils.log_utils.logx.Logger` and :class:`~machine_learning_control.utils.log_utils.logx.EpochLogger`.
+MLC ships with basic logging tools, implemented in the classes :class:`~machine_learning_control.utils.log_utils.logx.Logger` and :class:`~machine_learning_control.utils.log_utils.logx.EpochLogger`.
 The Logger class contains most of the basic functionality for saving diagnostics,